 Rachel works with children of all ages and works with parents through the learning process to help their child reach their gross motor developmental milestones.
 From crawling, walking, running, and jumping, her passion is teaching children how to move and groove.
 Strong collaboration between occupational, physical and speech therapists is something that she feels strongly about.
 Rachel can also be seen playing the flute at different events throughout the community because she is a professional flutist.
 If she isn't running around the clinic or playing the flute she can be found spoiling her two fur babies!

 Qualities: Energetic, Supportive

 Jo Anne has years of experience working with kids of all ages and specializes in early intervention.
-She loves figuring out what makes each kid tic and incorporating their passion into therapy to achieve the best possible outcome.
-She feels that the family centered model is beneficial because then the parents engage in therapeutic handling and owning the success their child achieves.
-She believe that the greatest success occurs when parents and therapists work from a collaborative approach.
-If Jo Anne is not at work, she is spending time with her boys, golfing, mountain biking, walking their dogs, working on a fun DIY project or working out.
-She finds cooking and gardening to be very therapeutic in her down time!
+She loves figuring out what makes each kid tick and incorporating their passion into therapy to achieve the best possible outcome.
+She feels that the family-centered model is beneficial because then the parents engage in therapeutic handling and owning the success their child achieves.
+She believes that the greatest success occurs when parents and therapists work from a collaborative approach.
+If Jo Anne is not at work, she is spending time with her boys, golfing, mountain biking, walking their dogs, working on a fun DIY project, or working out.
+She finds cooking and gardening to be very therapeutic in her downtime!

 Ennegram Type: Helper

 Dr. Ali Tuten PT, DPT is a Southern California native; growing up in Solana Beach she was surrounded by active lifestyles and water which only fueled her love for the sport of swimming.
 She was a competitive swimmer for over 15 years, which helped her earn a scholarship to the Division 1 program at the University of California Davis.
 From there, she pursued her Doctorate of Physical Therapy and graduated with honors from the University of St. Augustine for Health Sciences which is known for its emphasis on manual therapy.